marmelab/react-admin/docs/SelectInput.md

 The `isLoading` prop is used to display a loading indicator while the data is being fetched.

-But most of the time, if you need to populate a `<SelectInput>` with choices fetched from another resource, it's because you're trying to set a foreign key.
+However, most of the time, if you need to populate a `<SelectInput>` with choices fetched from another resource, it's because you are trying to set a foreign key.
 In that case, you should use [`<ReferenceInput>`](./ReferenceInput.md) to fetch the choices instead (see next section).

 ## Selecting a Foreign Key